puzzz21/loadBalancer/readme.md

-Load balancing is used to balance the load through out the avaibale resources.
+Load balancing is used to balance the load through out the available resources.
 This package implements this concept in laravel.
 So, lets get started!
 To install via composer use the following command: